 In the previous section, we have reproduced some of the standard test cases proposed in~\cite{wil92} for testing novel numerical schemes for the shallow-water equations.
 Note that these test cases require the integration of the shallow-water equations for relatively short time intervals, with the longest test case being integrated for $t=15$ days.
 A main motivation for developing a geometric numerical integrator is that they should be suitable for longer integrations.

-To test the ability of the variational discretization of shallow-water equations to carry out longer integration experiments, we here revisit Case 2, the nonlinear geostrophic flow on a rotating sphere and Case 3, the flow over a mountain.
+To test the ability of the variational discretization of shallow-water equations to carry out longer integration experiments, we revisit here Case 2, the nonlinear geostrophic flow on a rotating sphere and Case 3, the flow over a mountain.
 We test the spatial variational integrator with two different time discretizations, the (variational) Cayley transform and the (non-variational) standard method that applies a Crank--Nicolson time discretization of the continuity equation.
-Both test cases are integrated for a 15-day and a 50-day period.
+Both test cases are integrated for a 50-day period.
 The time series of the total energy and potential enstrophy errors are depicted in Fig.~\ref{fig:LongTimeSteadyState} and~\ref{fig:LongTimeMountain}.
-While both time integrators produce reasonable error time series for the short-term integration, only the fully variational scheme based on the Cayley transform shows hardly any error trends in the nonlinear geostrophic flow test case, and very little energy error trends in the flow over the mountain test case.
+While both time integrators produce reasonable error time series for the short-term integration up to, say, 15 days, for long-term simulations only the variational scheme based on the Cayley transform shows hardly any error trends for both the nonlinear geostrophic flow and the flow over the mountain test cases.
 Notably, while the standard time integrator performs well for Case 2, this non-variational method shows a clear trend to lose energy for Case 3.

 Moreover, we note that for all test cases studied, the Cayley transform method shows first order convergence of the energy error with respect to the time step while for the standard method, though showing in general good energy conservation properties, such convergence behaviour cannot be guaranteed.
 For instance, while the energy error converges at first order for the Rossby--Haurwitz wave case, the standard time integrator yields only zero order convergence for the steady state case (not shown).